michaelsauter/crane/README.md

 ]
 ```
 If you have Docker installed, you can just clone that repository and bring up the environment right now.
-In the folder where the Cranefile is, type:
+In the folder where the `crane.json` is, type:

 ```
 [sudo] crane lift